 On the flip side, you can always rely on an all-black ensemble.
 But because summer is typically associated with bright colors, pretty florals and lighter hues, we suggest adding at least one, if not a few, pops of color in the form of accessories.
 Tie a patterned scarf around your waist (or neck) and swap your trusty black bag for one that’s Kelly green instead.

-8. Shell Top + Tailored Shorts + Sleek Extras
+7. Shell Top + Tailored Shorts + Sleek Extras

 Making shorts look chic as an adult is often pretty challenging, but we know a few tricks to make things a little easier.
 First, opt for tailored pieces in slightly longer cuts (somewhere between five inches and Bermuda length), and skip skin-tight silhouettes for those with more wiggle room.
 Next, pair them with other structured favorites, like a classic shell top and blazer (matching or not) or a button-down shirt.
 Keep your shoes, handbag and other extras on the simpler side to maintain that grown-up feel.

-9. Button-down Shirt + Denim Shorts + White Sandals
+8. Button-up Shirt + Denim Shorts + White Sandals

 Even denim shorts can look grown up, as proven by Coterie member Monroe Steele’s fabulous ensemble.
-A classic white button-down and stark heeled sandals are all you need to rock cut-offs—without looking like you’re on a beach vacation.
+A classic white button-down and stark heeled sandals are all you need to rock cut-offs without looking like you’re on a beach vacation.
 Pro tip: Button just one shirt button at your bust, like Steele did above, then cross one end over the other as you tuck them into your shorts to create the illusion of a flattering wrap top.